iyer-karthik/Insight-project/README.md

 Peer-to-peer lending is a way for individual investors to lend money directly to borrowers.
 The peer-to-peer lending industry seeks to create a market where investors (individuals or institutions) can buy loans directly from the originator, without the need for a banking intermediary.
 A low-cost operating model for peer-to-peer lending platforms allows for lower rates for borrowers as well as solid returns for investors.

-Here's how it works.
-Borrowers enter in a few personal and loan details.
-The lending platform runs a soft credit check and if the loan is approved, displays an interest rate that the borrower will need to pay.
+Here's how it works: Borrowers enter in a few personal and loan details.
+The lending platform then runs a soft credit check and if the loan is approved, displays an interest rate that the borrower will need to pay.
 If the borrower accepts this rate, the loan becomes public and is passed on to a pool which investors have access to.
 Investors can search and browse the loan listings  and select loans that they want to invest in, based on the information supplied about the borrower, amount of loan, interest rate, and loan purpose.
 Investors make money from interest.
 The loans are for a fixed duration and borrowers are required to pay monthly installments.

 ## Context and need <a id='need'></a>
 In spite of the lending platforms' efforts to screen out high risk borrowers, a significant portion of borrowers [default](https://www.finextra.com/newsarticle/30165/high-rate-of-defaults-hit-p2p-lending-sector), and this hurts investors' returns.
 Moreover, loans on lending platforms are not collateralized and default risk directly impacts an investor's returns.
 Given all this, how can we improve returns for investors?